katiyarishant/Python---Telecom-customer-churn-analysis/README.md

-# Python---Telecom-customer-churn-analysis
+# Python-Telecom-customer-churn-analysis

 # 📉 Telecom Customer Churn Analysis

-This project analyzes customer data from a telecom company to understand the key factors that influence customer churn — the rate at which customers stop using the company's service.
+This project analyzes customer data from a telecom company to understand the key factors influencing customer churn — the rate at which customers stop using the company's service.

 ## 📁 Dataset